-Step 1: gather information on what the scheme provides for members and at what cost across the four core areas of scheme governance and management, investment, administration and communications.
+step 1: gather information on what the scheme provides for members and at what cost across the four core areas of scheme governance and management, investment, administration and communications.
 What members receive for what they pay in these four core areas.

-Step 2: assess the scope and quality of scheme services to members. the key questions are
+step 2: assess the scope and quality of scheme services to members, the key questions are step 3: evaluate the scope and quality against the costs.

-- Member need: Are the benefits provided by the scheme's services suitable for, relevant to and valued by members? - Performance: Have the scheme's services to members performed effectively over the past year and do you believe they will continue to perform effectively?
+- Member need: Are the benefits provided by the scheme's services suitable for, relevant to and valued by members? - Performance: have the scheme's services to members performed effectively over the past year and do you believe they will continue to perform effectively?